MassDynamics/MassExpression/README.md

-`listIntensityExperiments` is a list containing two `SummarizedExperiment` objects:
+`results` is a list containing two `SummarizedExperiment` objects:
-  - `IntensityExperiment`: contains the raw data (including missing values) and the results of the limma statistics (which can be accessed with `rowData(IntensityExperiment)`)
+  - `IntensityExperiment`: contains the raw data (including missing values)
   - `CompleteIntensityExperiment`: contains the imputed data and summary statistics about the number of replicates and imputed proteins in each group of the conditions of interest.